kramasamy90/cnn/README.md

 # My Implementation of Various Neural Networks

-This repository is dedicated to exploring and understanding various artificial neural networks.
+This is my repository explore and understand various artificial neural networks.

 ## Implementations